 Then, after the jam go home and practice those items you felt need work.

-If you do this, the next time you jam those sides of your playing will be improved, so you can work on new items in your studies.
+If you do this, the next time you jam those items will be improved, so you can work on new items.

-Each time you jam with people you will see your improvement from the last time, and find new material to focus on in your studies.
+Each time you jam you see your improvement from the last time, and find new material to focus on in your studies.

-This will lead to vastly improved growth as a player compared to just jamming at home.
+This leads to improved growth as a player compared to only jamming at home.